 Option two is to buy publishing AND mechanical rights.
 This is for people who want to totally lift it and use the exact song.
 This is naturally more expensive.

 You also need an agreement with the record company.
 Some of the record companies are a bit precious.
 For example 7 Nation Army by the White Stripes is totally off limits for anyone, regardless of budget."

 This extends to the choice of voice.
 When a lot of adverts rely on voice over to deliver important bits of information, you need to make sure that your voice is both consistent with creativity and context.

 Radio advertising also has a wealth of flexible payment options to help curb the costs.

-These payment plans usually come in the form of 12 month, brand building campaigns that are designed to spread the cost of production and airtime over a long period of time.
-As it works, you'll slowly be building share of mind with the listeners of your chosen station.
+These payment plans usually come in the form of 12 months, brand building campaigns that are designed to spread the cost of production and airtime over a long period of time.
+As it works, you'll slowly be building a share of mind with the listeners of your chosen station.